Official Secrets Act: Malaysia

 Malaysia has the Official Secrets Act 1972, prohibiting the collection, possession or distribution of information marked as an official secret – an action which can be made by any public officer.
 The certification of a document as an official secret is not subject to judicial review, and a violation of the act is punishable with between one and seven years' imprisonment.
 The act has been controversial for its use to silence dissent and stifling anti-corruption activities.

 New Zealand

 In New Zealand, the Official Secrets Act 1951 was repealed by the Official Information Act 1982.

+Pakistan

 Singapore

 In Singapore, the Official Secrets Act (Cap.
 213, 2012 Rev. Ed.) prohibits the disclosure of official documents and information.

 The Act was first introduced to Singapore in 1935 as the Official Secrets Ordinance.
 Section 5 of the Act prohibits the wrongful communication of information that is considered sensitive by the government.

 United Kingdom

-Official Secrets Acts of the UK include:
+The Official Secrets Acts (OSA) of the UK comprise several laws aimed at the protection of state secrets and the prevention of espionage.
+The key acts are: